-“We’re pleased to support the Australian and New Zealand Children’s Haematology/Oncology Group (ANZCHOG
+In a statement today, Owen Finegan, Chief Executive of The Kids’ Cancer Project said he was pleased to support the Australian and New Zealand Children’s Haematology/Oncology Group (ANZCHOG).

 ANZCHOG is the professional organisation representing children’s cancer specialists and other healthcare professionals caring for children and young people with cancer.
 Their goal is to improve outcomes for these children and adolescents by facilitating access to cutting edge clinical trials and promoting other quality research.